syscoin/sysnode-backend/README.md

 # Backend reachable + RPC cookie auth working (real stats from Core)
 curl -s http://<server-ip>:3001/mnstats | head -c 200

 # Mail pipeline.
-Open a shell on the server and run:
+Replace TEST_RECIPIENT with an inbox you can open.
+If SMTP is
+# wired up correctly a verification email arrives within seconds — check the
+# spam folder too, transactional mail from a brand-new sender domain often
+# lands there until reputation builds at the receiver.
 cd ~/apps/sysnode-backend
-node --env-file=.env -e '
+TEST_RECIPIENT=you@example.com node --env-file=.env -e '
   const { createMailer } = require("./lib/mailer");
   createMailer({ transport: "smtp" }).sendVerification({
-    to: "smoketest@example.com",
+    to: process.env.TEST_RECIPIENT,
-    link: process.env.BASE_URL + "/auth/verify?t=smoketest"
+    link: process.env.BASE_URL + "/auth/verify?t=smoketest",
-  }).then(() => console.log("sent"));
+  }).then(() => console.log("sent to " + process.env.TEST_RECIPIENT))
+    .catch(e => { console.error("FAILED:", e.message); process.exit(1); });
 '
-# Then: curl -s http://<server-ip>:8025/api/v1/messages | head -c 400
-# You should see one message with subject "Verify your Syscoin Sysnode account".
 ```

 Then exercise the UI:

 1. Open `http://<server-ip>:3000` — dashboard loads.
-2. Register a user in the UI → open `http://<server-ip>:8025`, click the verification link from the inbox.
+2. Register a user in the UI with an email address you can open — the verification email should arrive within seconds (check the spam folder too).
+Click the link to activate the account.
 3. Go into the governance proposal wizard — the **Pay with Pali** button should be enabled (assuming your browser has Pali installed and the chain guard verified mainnet).

 ## Updating the stack